taskcontrols/py-taskcontrol/README.md

   <img width="40%" height="30%" src="https://github.com/taskcontrols/py-taskcontrol/blob/master/docs/images/logo.jpg">
 </p>

-# taskcontrol
+# taskcontrol  (py-taskcontrol)
     Create named shared / isolated workflow task controls, and run them with respective before/after middlewares

-taskcontrol is a python library to create tasks in and based on named workflow controls.
+taskcontrol (py-taskcontrol) is a python library to create tasks in and based on named workflow controls.
 It allows middlewares before and after each task. taskcontrol can run single or multiple tasks at a task run invocation.

 It provides a simple decorator called `workflow` that takes the name, task_instance, task_order, shared, before, after arguments to set up the named workflow controls.